decentraland/decentraland-dapps/README.md

 ## Footer

-The `<Footer>` container can be used in the same way as the `<Footer>` component from `decentaland-ui` but it's already connected to the redux store.
+The `<Footer>` container can be used in the same way as the `<Footer>` component from [decentraland-ui](https://github.com/decentraland/ui) but it's already connected to the redux store.
 You can override any `FooterProps` if you want to connect differently, and you can pass all the regular `FooterProps` to it.

 ### Dependencies